sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 ## Connecting to Comet (or other SDSC HPC systems):

-If you loose or forget your password, please visit <http://xsede.org> to recover it.
-# Preparing for the Summer Institute: Connecting to Comet

 [MPT DEV NOTES:  add diagram of cluster showing login/head node] [MPT DEV NOTES:  add diagram showing login to head node using SSH]